allweonedev/presentation-ai/DEPLOY-EASYPANEL.md

 ## Troubleshooting
 - Prisma/sharp native deps: We use Debian slim to avoid Alpine musl issues.
 - Ensure `NEXTAUTH_URL` matches your public domain and HTTPS is enabled in Easypanel.
+- If you see `Failed to find Server Action` after a deploy, hard refresh the browser (Ctrl/Cmd+Shift+R) to clear stale client bundles.
+- If you see `P2003 Foreign key constraint` errors, your session user likely doesn’t exist in the DB (fresh DB).
+Sign out and sign back in to initialize your user record.
+Persisting SQLite with a volume prevents this.
 - If the app boots but returns 500s, verify all required env vars and that `DATABASE_URL` is reachable from the app container.

 ---